Data centers offer energy peril and promise, with the Midwest increasingly in the crosshairs

 This article first appeared on Energy News Network and is republished here under a Creative Commons license.

-The post Data centers offer energy peril and promise, with the Midwest increasingly in the crosshairs appeared first on Wisconsin Examiner.
+The post Data centers offer energy peril and promise, with the Midwest increasingly in the crosshairs appeared first on Minnesota Reformer.